top of page

 The Sun Also Rises

-The Sun have qualified for the WNBA playoffs in 14 of their 20 seasons.
+The Sun has qualified for the WNBA playoffs in 15 of their 21 seasons in Connecticut.
 They have made the league finals on four occasions, most recently in 2022.
-The Sun have yet to win the WNBA championship.
+The Sun has yet to win the WNBA championship.

-The Sun do their best to put on a family-friendly game day experience in a location that certainly would not be considered family friendly.
-As you enter the arena, you are likely to be greeted by Blaze, the team’s orange mascot, who spends the beginning of its evening interacting with fans.
-The team’s dance squad, Solar Power, is also present at the entrances.
+The Sun does its best to put on a family-friendly game day experience in a location that may not be considered family-friendly.
+As you enter the arena, you are likely to be greeted by Blaze, the team’s fuzzy orange mascot, who spends the beginning of its evening interacting with fans.
+Members of the Sun’s dance squad, Solar Power, also greet fans at the entrances.

 As you enter the seating bowl, you’ll notice the scoreboard.
-While it’s got a crystal-clear picture and is put to good use with hype videos, replays and promotions, it’s absolutely tiny by today’s standards.
-On either end of the seating bowl are additional video boards that also contain basic game stats.
+While it’s got a crystal-clear picture and is put to good use with hype videos, replays, and promotions, it’s tiny by today’s standards.
+On either end of the seating bowl are additional video boards that display basic game stats.

-The Sun staff do their best to keep everyone entertained during their visit.
-From pyrotechnics during player introductions to music played during the action to the presence of three dance teams (a squad of young dancers and a squad of older dancers join the Solar Power dancers), there’s plenty to see and do.
-Throw in contests during play stoppages, t-shirt tosses, it’s almost sensory overload at Mohegan Sun Arena.
+The Sun staff do their best to keep everyone entertained during their visit to Uncasville.
+From pyrotechnics during player introductions to music played during the action to the presence of dance teams and an emcee who doesn’t stop exhorting the fans to make noise all night long, there’s plenty to see and do.
+Throw in fan contests during play stoppages, t-shirt tosses, and other giveaways, it’s almost sensory overload at Mohegan Sun Arena.

 Neighborhood 5